 See what the 2015 state proclamation says!

 We also have a Florida Forestry Facts sheet, full of good information to help with whatever project you choose!
 Other great handouts include Goods from the Woods, Paper vs. Plastic and our Working Forests Work brochure.
-Also, we have put together a planning timeline to help determine when tasks within each type of project should be accomplished so that you can feel confident you are doing what needs to be done when it needs to be done!

 Do you have a social media account?